 Water mains are underground pipes that carry drinking water to homes and businesses.
 Livingston’s water mains range from 6 to 16 inches in diameter.
 Individual properties have an underground smaller diameter water service pipe that connects them to the water main.

 Water Main Breaks

 As more than 60 percent of Livingston’s water mains are 50 years or older, breaks in the pipes are both unavoidable and unpredictable.
 Each break brings its own set of challenges.
-Small breaks are easier to fix, but can be harder to find.
-Large breaks can wreak havoc on traffic and sometimes cause damaging floods and water shortages.
+Small breaks are easier to fix, but can be harder to locate.
+Large breaks can result in service outages cause traffic delays and flloding.

 What causes breaks?